 - Nigella seeds: This is a completely optional add-in, but I love the earthy flavour and the pretty black specks of Nigella seeds in the finished flatbread.
 Try a teaspoon of cumin, caraway or fennel seeds instead.

-- Yoghurt: I use full-fat Greek yoghurt, but you can use any plain yoghurt.
+- Yoghurt: I use full-fat plain Greek yoghurt, but you can use any plain yoghurt.
 If your natural yoghurt is thin, you can add a tablespoon of olive oil to add some fat if you want.

-How to make yoghurt flatbread
+How to make yoghurt flatbread (step-by-step)

 You can make homemade yoghurt flatbread in four easy steps in 30 minutes:

-- Step 1: Make the flatbread dough
+- Step 2: From the dough

-- Step 2: Let the dough rest for 15 minutes
+- Step 3: Let the dough rest for 15 minutes

-- Step 3: Roll the dough portions into disks
+- Step 4: Roll the dough portions into disks

-- Step 4: Cook in a hot skillet for three to four minutes each
+- Step 5: Cook in a hot skillet for three to four minutes each

-Step 1: Make the flatbread dough
+Step 1: Mix the dry ingredients

 Mix the dry ingredients in a medium-sized bowl – reserving two tablespoons of flour.
 I love the flatbreads flecked with tiny black nigella seeds.
 But you can also use cumin or caraway seeds or omit the seeds entirely.

 If the dough is visibly dry and struggling to come together, add a splash of water.
 Similarly, if the dough is too wet, add the reserved flour – one tablespoon at a time – until you have a dough that comes together and does not stick to your hands too much.
+A little stickiness is fine.

 If you don’t mind the extra equipment to wash up, you can also use a stand mixer or food processor to prepare the dough.